Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/Os02gwP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-14. Add jane_admin to the “Domain Admins” Security Group The user is not an admin yet, in order for that to happen you must add the user to the DA security group.
-So right click the user>properties>member of.
-Click add  and within the “Enter Objects” box type in “Domain” then click “Check names” and click “Domain Admins” group.
+14a.
+Add jane_admin to the “Domain Admins” Security Group The user is not an admin yet, in order for that to happen you must add the user to the DA security group.
+So within the Admins folder, right click Jane Doe's username and go to properties

+b.
+Go to the "member of" tab.
+Click add

+c.Within the “Enter Objects” box type in “Domain” then click “Check names” and click “Domain Admins” group.
 Say ok then apply then ok again!
 </p>
 <br />
 <img src="https://imgur.com/vutYJCj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>